GSA/digitalgov.gov/content/posts/2015-07-27-the-content-corner-supporting-your-content.md

 These tools also include social media, especially when considering external or public content.
 DigitalGov has great resources on [social media promotion]({{< link "cagegories/socialmedia" >}}) and using it to increase awareness of your content.
 The success of an [NIH healthy aging Twitter chat](https://www.WHATEVER/2015/05/15/how-a-twitter-chat-about-healthy-aging-reached-more-than-4-million-people/) is a great example of leveraging the power of social media to promote a topic and your relevant content.

-Just as with developing an [editorial calendar]({{< relref "2015-03-02-the-content-corner-catching-a-wave.md" >}} and using [content pillars]({{< relref "2015-02-09-the-content-corner-content-pillars-the-foundation-of-any-effective-content-strategy.md" >}}{.markup--anchor.markup--p-anchor}, you should also have a plan in place to support new content, especially if it is event-driven or time-sensitive.
+Just as with developing an [editorial calendar]({{< relref "2015-03-02-the-content-corner-catching-a-wave.md" >}}) and using [content pillars]({{< relref "2015-02-09-the-content-corner-content-pillars-the-foundation-of-any-effective-content-strategy.md" >}}){.markup--anchor.markup--p-anchor}, you should also have a plan in place to support new content, especially if it is event-driven or time-sensitive.

 _You’ve just finished reading the latest article from our Monday column, [The Content Corner]({{< link href="tag/the-content-corner" >}}).
 This column focuses on helping solve the main content issues facing federal digital professionals, including producing enough content and making that content engaging._